Mpowa-IO/Documents/Whitepaper.md

-### Corporate planning includes steps such as:[18]
+### Additionally

+For validation and regulatory/financial insurance.

-Setting objectives—defining what the organization is going to do Environmental scanning
+- Setting objectives—defining what the organization is going to do

+- Environmental scanning

-Internal appraisals of the organization—an assessment of the present situation as well as a portfolio of products/services and an analysis of the product/service lifecycle
+- Internal appraisals of the organization—an assessment of the present situation as well as a portfolio of products/services and an analysis of the product/service lifecycle

-Analysis of existing strategies—this should determine relevance from the results of an internal/external appraisal, and may include gap analysis of environmental factors
+- Analysis of existing strategies—this should determine relevance from the results of an internal/external appraisal, and may include gap analysis of environmental factors

-Defining strategic issues—key factors in the development of a corporate plan that the organization must address
+- Defining strategic issues—key factors in the development of a corporate plan that the organization must address

-Developing new/revised strategies—revised analysis of strategic issues may mean the objectives need to change
+- Developing new/revised strategies—revised analysis of strategic issues may mean the objectives need to change

-Establishing critical success factors—the achievement of objectives and strategy implementation
+- Establishing critical success factors—the achievement of objectives and strategy implementation

-Preparation of operational, resource, and projects plans for strategy implementation
+- Preparation of operational, resource, and projects plans for strategy implementation

-Monitoring all results—mapping against plans, taking corrective action, which may mean amending objectives/strategies
+- Monitoring all results—mapping against plans, taking corrective action, which may mean amending objectives/strategies